What is the real cost of a free ride?

 Each year, the Downtown Victoria Business Association sponsors free horse-drawn trolley rides through the city of Victoria.
 This was previously marketed as shopping tours and is supposed to be an attraction to encourage people to spend money in the downtown core during the holiday season.
 While the tradition of exploiting horses to go in circles where we could otherwise just walk may appear innocent, the cost to the horses and community is anything but.

 There should be immediate cause for concern just looking at the route the trolley rides take through the city.
 These areas are prohibited for the horse carriages to operate the rest of the year due to slow moving nature of the horse carriages and the greater density of traffic.
-Putting lumbering trolleys loaded with upwards of 30 people in the downtown core at one of the busiest vehicle traffic times of year is irresponsible.
+Putting lumbering trolleys loaded with upwards of 30 people, which is a violation of the city’s bylaws, in the downtown core at one of the busiest vehicle traffic times of year is irresponsible.
 Drivers are often already stressed due to trying to find limited parking in the core and getting from place to place.
 Getting stuck behind a slow-moving vehicle only adds to that frustration and encourages people to take risks with speeding and maneuvering that would otherwise be avoided without the trolleys.
-With horses being easily and frequently spooked already in Victoria, there is no reason to risk what happened in Stanley Park with a horse trolley less than a month ago.
+With horses being easily and frequently spooked already in Victoria, there is no reason to risk what happened in Stanley Park with a horse trolley just over a year ago.

 For the past two years, Victoria Horse Alliance has walked along-side the horse trolleys as they lumbered through the city and documented the many near misses that occurred.
 These incidents ranged from children jumping off the trolley while it is moving, trolleys being overloaded, irresponsible driving, improper care of the horses, and reckless behaviour by trolley drivers.
 However, no action was taken by any accountable body to rectify these issues.
 Working amongst busy downtown traffic is already bad enough for the horses and these stressful conditions only heighten the potential for accidents.
 People have been badly injured both physically and psychologically in Victoria because of spooked horses.
 Since the people riding the trolleys are primarily children, an opportunity to sit on the back of a trailer attached to a objectified and exploited animal for ten-minutes is not worth the risk.